Sultan Iskandar Building: Background

-Originally even after Johor and Singapore is made different entity by the British and Johor–Singapore Causeway was built to accommodate land access between both states, no such border control was established due to both still falls under British's Straits territory purview.
-However checks would be done periodically due to extraordinary circumstances in both side, such as Malayan Emergency by local polices, but otherwise the citizens of both sides are free to roam between the regions without many conditions.
-This also extends to the point when Malaya, including Johor achieved independence in 1957 while Singapore is still part of the Crown Colony and also when Singapore and Malaya formed Federation of Malaysia later on.
-However the necessities for a proper border control arose when Singapore was separated from Malaysia, making them a sovereign country of their own in 1965.
+Originally even after Johor and Singapore were designated as separate British protectorates, and the Johor–Singapore Causeway was built to accommodate land access between both states, no border control was established between them.
+However, checks would be done periodically due to extraordinary circumstances, such as the Malayan Emergency, but otherwise the citizens of both sides were free to roam between the regions without many conditions.
+This also extended to the point when Malaya, including Johor, achieved independence in 1957 while Singapore was still a Crown Colony, and also when Singapore and Malaya formed the Federation of Malaysia later on.
+However the necessities for a proper border control arose when Singapore separated from Malaysia and became its own sovereign country in 1965.

 Establishment of border control

 When the border control was first established between both Malaysia and Singapore, the only necessary document was mainly only identity cards issued by both governments to pass through and both countries still retained joined visa issuance to visitors.
-However, as authorities on both sides are still concerned of each other affairs, the join visa was later discontinued, and tighter control was later introduced using either international passport or special limited passport for Johor-Singapore crossing as of 1967.
+However, as authorities on both sides are still concerned of each other affairs, the joint visa was later discontinued, and tighter control was later introduced using either international passport or special limited passport for Johor-Singapore crossing as of 1967.
 This also triggers the need of establishment of a proper border checkpoint building on both sides, where Malaysia established their own custom and immigration complex in Johor Bahru for this purpose.